JayOHx/Jays_Functionality/README.md

 I encourage the reproduction and re-working of this resource, all i ask is for some credit if being modified or re-uploaded.

+# CREDITS WHERE DUE

+The finger point anim was pulled from redoper1's FiveM-FingerPoint script and modified to fit my needs https://github.com/redoper1/FiveM-Point-finger